tushshiv/PyBer_Analysis/README.md

 * Summarize how the data differs by city type and how those differences can be used by decision-makers at PyBer.

 ## Results

-Numeber of rides per city type
+Number of rides per city type

 ![image] (ridecount.PNG)